cncf/communitygroups/meetups-vs-communityday.md

 * There are requirements to assure CNCF quality standards.
 * KCDs in the same city (and sometimes small country) can only be hosted once per year.
 * Learn more at https://www.cncf.io/kcds/

+### Is Cloud Native Day in my city a part of the program?

+If the event is not named exactly "Cloud Native Community Day", most likely it is not.

+Events like "Cloud Native {CITY_NAME}",  "Cloud Native Day {CITY_NAME}", "Kubehuddle {CITI_NAME}" are independent from the CNCF, even if they might be organized by CNCF Ambassadors or member companies.
+CNCF does not govern those events, and the formats are managed by the respective organizers of the events.